wbarnha/construct/docs/advanced.rst

 >>> Flag.build(True)
 b'\x01'

 ``Enum`` translates between string labels and integer values.
-Parsing returns a string (if value has mapping) but returns an integer otherwise.
+Parsing returns an ``EnumIntegerString`` (a sort of string and int at same time, if value has mapping) but returns an integer otherwise.
 This creates no problem since ``Enum`` can build from string and integer representations just the same.
 Note that resulting string has a special implementation, so it can be converted into a corresponding integer.

 >>> d = Enum(Byte, one=1, two=2, four=4, eight=8)
 >>> d.parse(b"\x01")
 EnumIntegerString.new(1, 'one')
 >>> int(d.parse(b"\x01"))
 1
+>>> str(d.parse(b"\x01"))
+"one"
 >>> d.parse(b"\xff")
 255
->>> int(d.parse(b"\xff"))
-255

 Note that string values can also be obtained using attribute members.

+>>> d.one
+EnumIntegerString.new(1, 'one')
 >>> d.build(d.one)
 b'\x01'
 >>> d.build("one")
 b'\x01'
 >>> d.build(1)
 b'\x01'
->>> d.one
-EnumIntegerString.new(1, 'one')

 ``FlagsEnum`` decomposes an integer value into a set of string labels: